lawrancej/CompilerDesign/textbook/03-parsing.md

 > TODO: It'd be nice to have a picture of a pushdown automaton, in a vector format such as SVG.

 ### What is a deterministic pushdown automaton?
+A determinisitic pushdown automaton is any pushdown automaton that is fully determined rather than one that has a decision to make between multiple options.
+As a result of everything being determined all future states can be fully predicted.

 ### What is a nondeterministic pushdown automaton?
+A nondeterministic pushdown automaton is any automaton which is not deteriministic.
+As a result it has at least 2 options which may or may not be mutually exclusive.
+These pushdown automaton can also handle all context free grammers.

 ### What is a parser?
 A parser: